adnansirajrakin/TBT-CVPR2020/README.md

 #  TBT: Targeted Neural Network Attack with Bit Trojan - CVPR2020
-Code: Targeted Bit Trojan Attack (TBT).
+Code:  TBT: Targeted Neural Network Attack with Bit Trojan

+## Description.
 In the repository, we provide a sample code to implement the targeted  bit trojan attack.
 The paper can be find in the arxiv link https://arxiv.org/abs/1909.05193.
 The link to get the associated dependencies can be found in https://drive.google.com/open?id=1FC3XssrjgbI5m-BFniebUY0AiDDPU6e8.
 Two steps are required to test the Code:

 1. Run "TBT.py" file to generate the trigger then inject the trojan into a pre-trained resnet-18 model; file name "Resnet18_8bit.pkl" in the google drive link.